 Soft clipping is a way of suppressing the signal so that the rounded peaks and valleys of the signals are preserved.
 This doesn’t make a largely noticeable change in the sound, especially if played at a soft level.

-But hard clipping is a variation that chops off the tops and bottoms of the sound waves, which means the climbs and drops of the tone are more abrupt.
 This is what makes the “crunchy” sound many distortion pedals are famed for displaying, and it’s achieved by the distortion device playing the same tone as the instrument at a higher frequency (true bypass).
 Fiddling more with math and pitches distorts the original sound wave still more, so the original tone gets fuzzier in specific ways that are programmed into the distortion pedal.

 One variation of this range of possibilities is called overdrive.
 You’ve probably heard that term before and might have even used it yourself already – but what does it actually mean?

 Overdrive is one of the most common forms of distortion.
 That means it adds gain, or increases the volume, to specific parts of the instrument’s output at mathematical intervals.
-It works by using soft clipping, which means it keeps the shape of the soundwaves in tact, and the overall tone of the notes stay basically the same as they travel from the instrument to the distortion pedal.
+It works by using soft clipping, which means it keeps the shape of the soundwaves intact, and the overall tone of the notes stay basically the same as they travel from the instrument to the distortion pedal.

 The name of the effect comes from the use of volume variation that “overdrives” the soundwaves in sync, so you have to play at a louder volume to hear the true effect.
 Overdrive pedals are grouped with distortion effects but offer a warmer sound than hard clipped variations, such as grunge and heavy metal effects.